Mecha-nudges for Machines: Systematic Evidence of Mecha-nudging

 \subsection{Results}

-\paragraph{Machine-usable information rises significantly after the release of ChatGPT.} Etsy listings created following the release of ChatGPT contain significantly more machine-usable information than those made before, with an estimated increase of $0.143$ bits ($p < 0.01$).
+\paragraph{Machine-usable information rises significantly after the release of ChatGPT.} Etsy listings created following the release of ChatGPT contain significantly more machine-usable information than those made before, with an estimated increase of $0.143$ bits ($p < 0.01$) out of a maximum possible increase of $0.355$.
 The temporal dynamics are also informative.
 As seen in Figure \ref{fig:time_variation}, compared to the Jul-Oct 2022 period, previous half-years did not contain any more machine-usable information, with half-year coefficients fluctuating around zero.
-Immediately after the release, \pvi sees a sharp and statistically significant jump before steadily declining, which---among other possible mechanisms---is consistent with sellers realizing that ChatGPT and other LLMs are only pulling listings in their historical training data.
+Immediately after the release, \pvi sees a sharp and statistically significant jump before steadily declining, which---among other possible mechanisms---is consistent with sellers realizing that LLMs are only pulling listings in their historical training data.
 However, upon the release of ChatGPT Search in Oct 2024, which can browse live listings, \pvi starts steadily climbing again, reaching its peak in the most recent half-year in our data (Jan-Jun 2025).

 \paragraph{This result is robust to a wide range of possible confounders.} As seen in Figure \ref{fig:main_results}, varying token pairs, prompt formulations, labeling models, and fine-tuning models all yield positive and significant estimates of the change in usable information, with most point estimates of $\beta$ falling within the range $[0.09, 0.17]$.
 Adding all the listing-level controls depresses the coefficient from $0.143$ to $0.117$, yet it remains significant ($p < 0.01$)---reassuring given that some controls, such as review counts, are themselves equilibrium outcomes (see Appendix \ref{appendix:controls} for details).